Lemon trifle is crowned Platinum Pudding for Queen’s Jubilee celebrations

 The trifle, inspired by the 31-year-old copywriter’s grandparents – and Her Majesty – will become part of British royal food history, following in the footsteps of coronation chicken and Victoria sponge.

-Ms Melvin told the PA news agency: “It was my friend Sammy who actually sent me the link to apply for the competition and I just thought I might as well go for it, get my name in the hat.
+Ms Melvin, from Southport, Merseyside, told the PA news agency: “It was my friend Sammy who actually sent me the link to apply for the competition and I just thought I might as well go for it, get my name in the hat.

 “I didn’t think I’d go any further but I made it to the final 50, made it to the final five, and now my pudding has been chosen.
 It’s ridiculous.”